Add a custom plot to a benchmark#

 • name: The name of the plot title.
 This will be the name that appears in the plot selection menu of the HTML interface, or the name you can use to select this plot in config files for your benchmark.

 • type: The type of the plot, which defines how the output of plot will be rendered.
-Supported types are "scatter", "bar_chart", "boxplot" and "table".
+Supported types are "scatter", "bar_chart", "boxplot", "table" and "image".

 • options: A dictionary defining the different options available for the plot.
 Typically, this can be used to have different plots depending on dataset’s or objective’s parameters, or to display customization options.
 The keys in the dictionary are the names of the options, associated to a list of their possible values.
 If a key objective/dataset/solver/objective_column is associated with the value ..., the options are automatically inferred from the results DataFrame, as all unique values associated with this key.